 And while some choose to work long term, the number of sessions you have is entirely up to you.
 For others even one session can be sufficiently beneficial - and all it takes to make that important first step.

-All are welcome ~ adults, children, and adolescents.
+All are welcome ~ individuals; couples, children, & adolescents.

 Psychotherapy for Depression and Anxiety.